About the Scholarship

 Students must submit all requested materials listed below and meet the following criteria:

-- Must be full-time students enrolled in a four-year, accredited, degree-granting college or university
+- Be a full-time student enrolled in a four-year, accredited, degree-granting college or university (submit proof)

-- Must be attending a university in Texas, OR must be a Texas resident if attending an out-of-state university
+- Be attending a university in Texas, OR must be a Texas resident if attending an out-of-state university

-- Must have completed 60 credit hours or working on advanced degrees at the time of application
+- Completed 60 credit hours or working on advanced degrees at the time of application

-- Must have attained an overall grade point average of 3.0 or better (on a 4.0 point scale)
+- Attained an overall grade point average of 3.0 or better (on a 4.0 point scale)

-- Must submit an essay from one of the five essay prompts below.
-(2-page minimum, 5-page maximum; 12-point type in Calibri, Cambria or Times Roman; 1.5 line spacing)
+- Submit an essay from one of the five essay prompts below.
+(2-page minimum, 5-page maximum; 12-point type in Calibri, Cambria or Times New Roman; 1.5 line spacing)

 - Organizations and policymakers interpret desalination in different manners, from an engineering process to a philosophy to achieve water security.
 As a student, how do you define “desalination”, and what has shaped your perspective?